 Supply chain visibility can be defined as the availability of parts, components, or products in transit to be tracked from the manufacturer to their final destination.
 Manufacturing and distribution companies face challenges throughout every area of their supply chain.
 Across all stages, visibility is recognised as a key objective.
 Achieving supply chain visibility means having real time data for all the different processes involved readily available to all parties.

-According to the GEODIS 2017 Supply Chain Worldwide Survey, the issue of supply chain visibility rose from the sixth most important strategic priority in 2015 to third in 2017.
+According to the latest GEODIS Supply Chain Worldwide survey, the issue of supply chain visibility rose from the sixth most important strategic priority.
 However, only 6% of firms said they had achieved it.
 The survey, which considered the views of 623 supply chain professionals across 17 countries, found 57% of respondents considered their supply chain to be a competitive advantage that would enable the development of their company.

 Having visibility across the supply chain brings many benefits to a business including: